 Dear Lord Goldsmith

-I write to you as Minister of State at DEFRA responsible for the above issue.
-As you may recall, in 2019 Save The Asian Elephants (STAE) sent you the Asian Elephants (Tourism) Bill, drafted at your request.
-It would ban the UK advertising and sale of cruel Asian elephant related "attractions" where endangered babies and adults are snatched from the wild and tortured to “break their spirits” for easy use in tourism - riding, selfies and “tricks” - from which no company should profit.
-The Bill promotes genuine sanctuaries where elephants can be observed from a safe and respectful distance.
+I write to you as the Government Minister responsible for the proposed Animals Abroad Bill.
+In 2019 Save The Asian Elephants (STAE) sent you the Asian Elephants (Tourism) Bill, drafted at your request.
+It would ban the UK advertising and sale of cruel Asian elephant related “attractions” where endangered babies and adults are snatched from the wild and tortured to “break their spirits” for easy use in tourism – riding, selfies and “tricks” – reinforced by extreme violence throughout their lives.

 Elephants provoked by abuse attack and kill tourists.
-Broken down and held in fetid close confinement elephants also transmit deadly airborne viruses to humans such as TB.
-Developing research suggests a grave risk of elephants shedding Covid-19 to humans too.
+Broken down and held in fetid close confinement elephants also transmit deadly viruses to humans such as TB, SARS and, science indicates, Covid-19 too.

-Animal welfare "guidelines” asserted by ABTA are vague, full of loopholes, lack any mechanism for monitoring, enforcement or sanctions for breach, are wholly voluntary, with no take up or effect.
-Experts who helped ABTA draft them express dismay that key advice has been excluded by ABTA in the published version, and are described as positively “dangerous” in a Covid world.
+“Guidelines” pushed by ABTA (formerly the Association of British Travel Agents) are vague, full of loopholes, lack any mechanism for monitoring, enforcement or sanctions for breach, are wholly voluntary, with no take up or effect.
+Experts who helped ABTA draft them express dismay that key advice has been excluded by ABTA in the published version, and describe it as positively “dangerous” in a Covid world.
 ABTA as the paid mouthpiece for such operators is plainly conflicted.
-Indeed STAE has to date identified 110 ABTA members promoting hundreds of abusive venues, including all the worst.
-ABTA and its members have for years ignored STAE’s requests to desist.
+Indeed STAE has so far identified nearly 100 ABTA members promoting all the most brutal venues.
+ABTA and its members have for years ignored requests to adopt ethical tourism practices.

-STAE has also recorded numerous broken promises of change, showing the futility of blandishments as a substitute for law and sanctions.
+STAE has identified numerous broken promises of change by UK based travel companies, showing the futility of blandishments as a substitute for law and sanctions.

 Populus polling (July 2020) shows 90% of Britons demand an immediate end to such abuse.
 79% want STAE’s new law now.
-STAE’s petition has over 1 million signatures plus 30 million from aligned petitions, backed by 100 influencers and key bodies including all main SE Asian religions.
+STAE’s petition has over 1 million signatures plus over 33 million more from aligned petitions, backed by 100 influencers and key bodies including all main SE Asian religions.

 [YOUR NAME AND ADDRESS]